rungulus/Bucket/README.md

 ## Step 3 - Releasing it into the wild (Discord)

+> [!CAUTION]
-> **Your AI Model will want to say slurs after a while, no matter how much you train it.
-There's a filter in place which should block most if not all of them, and a well crafted system prompt will prevent them as well.
-We will need a better solution for "ignoring" them from OpenAI's data in the future, though.**
+> Your AI Model will want to say slurs after a while, no matter how much you train it.
+> There's a filter in place which should block most if not all of them, and a well crafted system prompt will prevent them as well.
+> We will need a better solution for "ignoring" them from OpenAI's data in the future, though.

 1. Rename `bot/config.sample.json` to `config.json`, and get ready to enter a lot of settings:

 - discordToken: your discord api key you got from the developer's portal
 - allowedChannelId: the channel you want the bot to look at for pings (can be a thread).
 This can be a single channel ID string or an array of channel ID strings to allow multiple channels/threads.
+  - single channel exmaple:
+    - allowedChannelId: 12345678900011
+  - multiple channels:
+    - allowedChannelID: ['1234567890','0987654321']
 - trainEmoji: an emoji reaction you want the bot to watch for to save the response (and original message) for future training
 - reactionCount: how many reactions until the bot should save the message
 - stopEmoji: what emoji to use to have Bucket stop checking messages in the random chance channels for a configurable time